 Sarah is excited to be back home in western New York.
 She is the proud Executive Board president and volunteer at Greystone Nature Preserve in Fredonia, NY, where she has developed a Native Medicinal Plant trail.
-She is also a member of the Buffalo Botanical Gardens' Medicinal Garden Committee.
+She is also the Co-Coordinator of the WNY chapter of Herbalists Without Borders, and a member of the Buffalo Botanical Gardens' Medicinal Garden Committee.

 Sarah has always felt most alive and herself when immersed in nature.
 She is passionate about knowing the ecosystem in her home region, and believes that a sustainable relationship with nature is required for human wellbeing.
 She is grateful to combine her love of plants, people, and community in her work with Sweet Flag Herbs.